-Figure 1.
-Time series of setting rate (sets per fishing day) for associated and unassociated set types, for inside (left) and outside (right) PNA EEZs.
+Figure 1: Time series of setting rate (sets per fishing day) for associated and unassociated set types, for inside (left) and outside (right) PNA EEZs.

-Trends in the nominal CPUE (total tuna (mt) per day fished and per set, the latter to account for increases in sets made per day seen above, are presented in Figure 2.
-The majority of the catch (75-80% in recent years) was skipjack (Figure 4) which drives these trends.
+Trends in the nominal CPUE were measured as total tuna (mt) caught per day fished, and per set.
+The latter was calculated to account for increases in sets made per day which were shown above, and both metrics are presented in Figure 2.
+The majority of the catch (69-79%) was comprised of skipjack (Figure 4) which drives these trends.

 CPUE within PNA EEZs has been consistently higher than outside.
-The drop in CPUE outside the PNA EEZs in 2010 appears to be consistent with closure of key high seas areas, implying that the remaining fishing areas were of lower suitability to purse seine fishing.
+The drop in CPUE outside the PNA EEZs in 2010 appears consistent with closure of key high seas areas, implying that the remaining fishing areas were of lower suitability to purse seine fishing.
 CPUE inside and outside PNA EEZs have shown similar trends in the recent period.
-Comparing average CPUE over 2015-2016 to the average over 2013-2014, these have increased by 12% (per set) and 14% (per day) inside PNA EEZs, and by 37% and 50% respectively outside PNA EEZs.
-While catch per day inside PNA EEZs has generally increased, the catch per set has declined slightly in the longer-term, corresponding with increases in the number of sets made per day (Figure 1), although it has recovered in the most recent years.
+Comparing average CPUE over 2016-17 to the average over 2014-2015, these have decreased by 9% (per set) and 10% (per day) inside PNA EEZs, and by 29% and 35% respectively outside PNA EEZs, strongly influenced by 2017, which available data suggests had notably low catch rates.
+While catch per day inside PNA EEZs has generally increased marginally, the catch per set has declined slightly in the longer-term, corresponding with increases in the number of sets made per day (Figure 1).
 The increased set rate per day therefore appears to have compensated for any reduced catch rate per set.
-Outside PNA EEZs, the overall trend in CPUE has been downwards, significantly influenced by the closure of the high seas and relatively poor fishing in 2011, with some recovery in CPUE in the most recent period, in particular in 2015.
+Outside PNA EEZs, the overall trend in CPUE has been downwards, significantly influenced by the closure of the high seas and relatively poor fishing in 2011, with some recovery in CPUE in the most recent period, in particular 2015.

-Figure 2.
-Time series of nominal purse seine total tuna CPUE in terms of mt/day (left) and mt/set (right) inside and outside PNA EEZs.
+Figure 2: Time series of nominal purse seine total tuna CPUE in terms of mt/day (left) and mt/set (right) inside and outside PNA EEZs.

-The long-term trend in associated catch rates has been constant or increasing, while unassociated catch rates have tended to decline, particularly outside PNA EEZs, although both areas show recoveries in CPUE in the most recent period (Figure 3).
-When evaluated over that more recent period, catch rates by set type and region have all increased, by 3% and 20% within PNA waters (associated and unassociated sets, respectively), and 2% and 89% outside PNA waters.
+The long-term trend in associated CPUE has fluctuated without trend, while unassociated catch rates tended to decline, particularly outside PNA EEZs (Figure 3).
+When evaluated over the most recent period, catch rates by set type and region have all decreased, except for associated sets outside PNA EEZs which increased slightly (3%).
+Associated sets within PNA EEZs decreased by 5% while unassociated sets decreased by 9% and 51%, within and outside PNA waters, respectively.

-Figure 3.
-Time series of nominal purse seine total tuna CPUE (mt/set) for associated (FAD) sets (left) and unassociated (free school) sets (right), inside and outside PNA EEZs.
+Figure 3: Time series of nominal purse seine total tuna CPUE (mt/set) for associated (FAD) sets (left) and unassociated (free school) sets (right) inside and outside PNA EEZs.